SiyaMsiza/SiyaMsiza.github.oi/README.md

 - LinkedIn: [www.linkedin.com/in/siyabonga-msiza-07506616a]

 ## ⚡ Fun fact:
 I'm not only a data enthusiast but also a lover of the outdoors.
-Nothing clears the mind like a hike in the Drakensberg mountains!
+Nothing clears the mind like a hike in the Constantia mountains!